srk-ullagallu/notes/running/rk8s.md

 ReplicaSet[Maintains|stable|set|of|relicas|at|any|time]

-How ReplicaSet Konws this pod belongs to particular replicas by using pod has labels and replicaset has labels
+How ReplicaSet Konws this pod belongs to particular replicas by using pod has labels and replicaset has matched labels

+To make the relation b/w 2 entities we can use labels and selectors

 **Execrsie**
 - create a rs with 3 pods